Mattdack/code-refactor/README.md

 The following is a README generated as practice for a coding bootcamp challenge assignment.

-The Horiseon Social Solution Services Langing page, found at [mattdack.github.io/code-refactor], describes the services that Horiseon provides and the benefits that those services lead to.
+The [Horiseon Social Solution Services Langing page](mattdack.github.io/code-refactor), describes the services that Horiseon provides and the benefits that those services lead to.
 The webpage utilizes semantic HTML:5 and CSS to aesthetically lay out stock photos, descriptions of Horiseon services/benefits, and provide alternative text for accessibility standards.
 Emmbedded links in the navigation bar move the user to the specific section on the webpage that describes them.
 With this webpage, Horiseon is well equipped to market their services to potential customers

 > **Note**: This layout is designed for desktop viewing, so you may notice that some of the elements don't look like the mock-up at a resolution smaller than 768px.